 Pupil progress and achievement data is compared with a large number of partner school's data using a reliable and robust data management.
-Royal Cross is a member of the North West Specialist Curriculum Assessment & Pedagogy group (NWSCAP) and uses a specialist assessment tool, Lancashire's Steps to support the monitoring of pupil progress in relation to local and national standards.
+Royal Cross is a member of the North West Specialist Curriculum Assessment & Pedagogy group (NWSCAP) and refers to their specialist assessment tool, Lancashire's Steps to support the monitoring of pupil progress.